 Thanks to the website called Slice the Pie, you can listen to new tracks, share your opinion on them and get paid for doing it.
 Let's find out how much, and how.

+Let's start with the basics, the way that Slice the Pie works.
 Put simply, Slice the Pie is a service that matches independent recording artists with reviewers (aka “scouts”).

 Scouts will listen to at least 90 seconds of a track, give it a rating from 1 to 10, then leave a written review of at least 60 words.
 Scouts can listen to tracks for longer than 90 seconds and they can also leave longer reviews.